materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Click "My records" in the header and find your newly created entry.
 - Click its title.
-- Click "Share on archive" to save and make your record visible to all authenticated users.
-By sharing records, owners give read and download permissions.
-BIG-MAP Archive is a private data repository, where access to shared records is restricted to authenticated users.
+- Click "Share on archive" to make your record visible to all authenticated users.
+By sharing the record, you automatically give all authenticated users permission to read its metadata and download its linked files.

-- Click "Shared records" in the header to check that your record appears in the shared records’ list.
+Your record should now appear in the shared records' list.
-- Click the record’s title and click "Download" to start downloading one of the linked files.

 ### Update the first version